InteractiveLearner/interactivelearner-gis/src/views/content/Contribute.md

 All new React components used in a markdown file must be added to the overrides section of the [Content Builder](https://github.com/InteractiveLearner/interactivelearner.github.io/blob/main/src/components/ContentBuilder.jsx) component.

-**Note:** All this information is also available in [plaintext](https://www.interactivelearner-gis.com/static/media/Template.39c2294bb6f605fe9646.md).
+**Note:** All this information is available in [plaintext](https://raw.githubusercontent.com/InteractiveLearner/interactivelearner.github.io/main/src/views/content/Template.md) so that you may copy and paste snippets into markdown files.

+More details are available on [the site's GitHub repository](https://github.com/InteractiveLearner/interactivelearner.github.io).

 *Thank you for supporting this project!*

-# Available Markdown and JSX:
+# Available Markdown and JSX for You:

 ## Horizontal Rules